-- They are stored in the SAM registry part - → C:\WINDOWS\System32\config\SAM - " Encrypted and locked when Windows is running - " Shutdown, decrypt, read - Easier: Special tools also work when WIN is running - → Difficulty: Needs high permissions (SYSTEM account, ...) - Exemplary software: PWDump/fgdump - → Needs Administrator privileges - " Why then the need for password cracking?
-You can get access to everything if you're Administrator?!? - Passwords might be reused somewhere else, ... - → Numerous versions exist, which use different approaches (e.g. DLL injection, work over network, ...) - → Problems on Windows 7 (even "Run as Administrator")! - " Must be the real Administrator account (this is different!)
+- They are stored in the SAM registry part

+- → C:\WINDOWS\System32\config\SAM

+- " Encrypted and locked when Windows is running

+- " Shutdown, decrypt, read

+- Easier: Special tools also work when WIN is running

+- → Difficulty: Needs high permissions (SYSTEM account, ...)

+- Exemplary software: PWDump/fgdump

+- → Needs Administrator privileges

+- " Why then the need for password cracking?
+You can get access to everything if you're Administrator?!?

+- Passwords might be reused somewhere else, ... - → Numerous versions exist, which use different approaches (e.g. DLL injection, work over network, ...) - → >= Win 7?
+Some tools don't even work with "Run as Admin"! - " Must be the real Administrator account (this is different!)